mweagle/Sparta/docs_source/content/sample_service/step1.md

 Sparta is a framework for developing and deploying **go** based AWS Lambda-backed microservices.
 To help understand what that means we'll begin with a "Hello World" lambda function and eventually deploy that to AWS.
 Note that we're not going to handle all error cases to keep the example code to a minimum.

 {{% notice warning %}}
-Please be aware that running Lambda functions may incur <a href="https://aws.amazon.com/lambda/pricing">costs</a>.
-Be sure to decommission Sparta stacks after you are finished using them (via the <code>delete</code> command line option) to avoid unwanted charges.
+Please be aware that running Lambda functions may incur [costs](https://aws.amazon.com/lambda/pricing").
+Be sure to decommission Sparta stacks after you are finished using them (via the `delete` command line option) to avoid unwanted charges.
 It's likely that you'll be well under the free tier, but secondary AWS resources provisioned during development (eg, Kinesis streams) are not pay-per-invocation.
 {{% /notice %}}

 # Preconditions